 - Some cryptozoologists have argued that the infamous Mothman is actually 'merely' a giant owl from Pleistocene Cuba.
 They call it (what else?)
 Bighoot.

 - In Classical Mythology, while owls are mostly known as birds of Athena, the barn owl and the eagle owl were sacred to Ares instead.
-To priests that used birds as means of divination, seeing either of those was definitely an Oh, Crap! moment, as both were gods of war.
+To priests who used birds as means of divination, seeing either of those was definitely an Oh, Crap! moment, as both were gods of war.

 - There is a creature in Dungeons & Dragons called a spellweaver, which is a humanoid with six arms and the head of a barn owl.
 It's generally benevolent, but it doesn't talk, and it looks kind of creepy.